 - As antipyretic tea for treating fever

-Are Burdock Extracts safe and beneficial for Pancreatic Cancer refractory to Gemcitabine?
+Will Burdock Extracts Benefit Pancreatic Cancer patients refractory to Gemcitabine?

 According to American Cancer Society, pancreatic cancer is the ninth most common cancer in women and the tenth most common cancer in men and accounts for 7% of all cancer deaths.

 It is also the fourth leading cause of cancer deaths in men and women.